101 Cooking For Two

 • 1 teaspoon kosher salt

-• ½ teaspoon garlic powder - granular preferred
+• ยฝ teaspoon garlic powder - granular preferred

-• Mix with 1 tablespoon olive oil, 1 teaspoon kosher salt, ½ teaspoon pepper, and ½ teaspoon garlic powder.
+• Mix with 1 tablespoon of olive oil, 1 teaspoon of kosher salt, ยฝ teaspoon of pepper, and ยฝ teaspoon of garlic powder.

-• Place in a grill pan and close lid.
+• Place the potatoes in a grill pan or basket on the grates.
+Close the lid.

 Recipe Notes